 Mom made all kinds of roux: butter and flour roux for the White Sauce (Béchamel Sauce to the French) used in scalloped potatoes and soups; pan drippings and flour roux for fried chicken or fried pork chop gravy, shortening and flour roux for pot roast gravy; bacon grease and flour roux for gravy to put over our biscuits.

 While I was growing up, gravies of all kinds were a regular part of the menu at our house.
 This has made me wonder why the kids in our family were not extremely obese.
-I’ve decided that was because Mom cooked with simple thickener rather than that fattening French roux.
+I’ve decided that was because Mom cooked with a simple thickener rather than that fattening French roux.
 Just a theory!

 Little Roux kids with their parents in Bladen, Nebraska (1938).
-Little sis came along nine years later
+Little sis came along nine years later.

 Roux kids all grown up (2006).
 Ilene, David, & Vee